David Newsom: Film and television

-In fall of 2011, he was a field producer/cameraman for Nat Geo's "Wild Justice", seasons 2 and 3.
+In fall of 2011, he was a field producer/cameraman for seasons two and three of National Geographic's Wild Justice.

-In January 2012, he teamed up with Undertow Films and began as senior producer on a new series for History Channel, about the largest study of sharks ever conducted off the coast of South Africa.

 Habitat garden consultation

 In 2014, when his daughter was born, Newsom transformed his lifeless yard into a garden providing habitat for wildlife.
 He started a non-profit called the Wild Yards Project to inspire people across the country to create habitat where they live and help them get the tools they need to get it done.
 His goal is for the planet to remain habitable for children.
 He does habitat consultation in northeast LA and helps design and install gardens.

 Personal life

-Newsom was born in North Caldwell, New Jersey to a mother who managed an employment agency and an investor father.
+Newsom was born in North Caldwell, New Jersey, to a mother who managed an employment agency and an investor father.

 He lives in Los Angeles with his wife, writer/director Sian Heder, with whom he has two children.
 Newsom has a degree in film production from Ithaca College.
-He has worked in the past as a band singer, alternative newspaper editor, writer, waiter, delivery man, blasting worker, beer bottler, fence installer, dish washer, and in film production as well as set construction.